 a) that it is the sovereign right of every State to manage spectrum use within its territories;

-b) that there is a strong need for the active participation of developing countries in ITU activities, as expressed in Resolution 5 (Rev. Doha, 2006), Resolution ITU-R 7 of the Radiocommunication Assembly (Geneva, 2007) and Resolution 17 (Rev. Johannesburg, 2008) of the World Telecommunication Standardization Assembly, which may be individually and through regional groups;
+b) that there is a strong need for the active participation of developing countries in ITU activities, as expressed in Resolution 5 (Rev. Doha, 2006), Resolution ITU-R 7-2 of the Radiocommunication Assembly (Geneva, 2012) and Resolution 44 (Rev. Dubai, 2012) of the World Telecommunication Standardization Assembly, which may be represented individually and through regional groups;

 Reasons: Update of the references